Let me begin this post by saying I have more balls than brains.

 - Added a packet of baking powder to the dough and kneaded it some more.
 (I am not a smart man.)

 - Used a single pumpkin seed as a high-water mark on the inside of the bowl and left the dough alone for a full hour.

 - Came back to find the dough had doubled in size — like a basketball.
 The pumpkin seed had been thoroughly engulfed.

 - Beat the dough senseless with both fists, then cut “x” marks into the surface.
 (This would be my professional signature after landing a franchise bakery deal.)

 - Oiled a glass casserole dish and crammed the dough inside.

-- Set the dish in the oven, spun the dial randomly to 200 degrees Celsius and set the timer for 30 minutes.
+- Set the dish in the oven, spun the dial randomly to 200 degrees Celsius (just shy of 400 degrees Fahrenheit) and set the timer for 30 minutes.

 - Came back and saw the dough had puffed up so big it almost spilled over the sides of the casserole dish.
 Almost.
 (That’s a win.)

-- Checked the dough and found it was completely raw inside.
+- Checked the dough and found it was raw inside.
 Like, 80% raw.

 - Gave it another 30 minutes.
 Still raw.